raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 ---/hint---
 ---/hints---

-- SenseHat and Oracle Weather Station temperature sensors report their readings in Celsius so they need to be converted to Fahrenheit.
+- Sense HAT and Oracle Weather Station temperature sensors report their readings in Celsius, so they need to be converted to Fahrenheit to be used on Weather Underground.
 Create a function called `degc_to_degf` that takes the data `temperature_in_c` as an argument and returns the result in Fahrenheit.

 ---hints---